Is a hot air balloon ride on your bucket list?

 What should you wear?

-Wear open toed shoes – light hikers are great, tennis shoes are okay.
+Wear closed-toe shoes – light hikers are great, tennis shoes are okay.
 You could be walking through brush and getting a bit dirty.

 A hat or ball cap is advisable.
 Don't forget the sunscreen!